Your Local Denver, Lakewood, and Aurora Orthodontists

 Once your orthodontist determines your treatment is completed, it’s imperative to wear your retainer as directed.
 Teeth will naturally try to drift back to their original position, but a retainer will keep them in their new, straight positioning forever.

 The last thing you’d want after completing your orthodontic treatment is to undo all your hard work because you didn’t wear your retainer!
-In the majority of cases, your orthodontist will simply ask you to wear a retainer when you’re sleeping at night.
+In the majority of cases, we will simply ask you to wear a retainer when you’re sleeping at night.
 Wearing your retainer helps you keep your gorgeous new smile looking sharp for a lifetime!